WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### less
 - The *less* command displays the contents of a specified file one screen at a time.
-- To test this command, open a terminal window on the computer, navigate to the directory files in the Unix_course directory and type the following command followed by the enter key:
+- To test this command, open a terminal window on the computer, navigate to the directory files in the Module_2_Linux_Scripting directory and type the following command followed by the enter key:

 ```bash
 # Use the less command to open a gff